santhoshtr/website/content/blog/2024-07-10-ai-schools.md

 Students hear the term AI and ML interchangeably.
 Although, these days, they might hear AI more than ML.
 It is important to understand the difference and relation between the terms Artificial Intelligence(AI) and Machine Learning(ML).

 ML is considered a subfield of AI, and the AI is a subfield of Computer Science and almost as old as Computer Science itself.
 In 1950, [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) wrote a seminal paper “Computing Machinery and Intelligence”.
-Turing did not use the term "Artificial Intelligence" but he posed the big question  “Can machines think?” which laid the foundations for AI.
+Turing did not use the term "Artificial Intelligence" but he posed the big question  “Can machines think?” which laid the foundations for AI[^1].
 Turing introduced a test, known as the "Turing Test" or "Imitation game", invented to compare computer intelligence and human intelligence.

 A few years later, in 1956, [McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)), [Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky), [Rochester](https://en.wikipedia.org/wiki/Nathaniel_Rochester_(computer_scientist)), and [Shannon](https://en.wikipedia.org/wiki/Claude_E._Shannon) led a [workshop at Dartmouth College](https://en.wikipedia.org/wiki/Dartmouth_workshop) which aimed to gather a selected group of scientists to work “on the basis of conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it”.
 Their proposal where the goal of the workshop was described was titled “A Proposal for the Dartmouth Summer Research Project on Artificial Intelligence”, which was the first use of the term AI.